 Harness Engineering: The Environment is the Product

-The concept of Harness Engineering describes a fundamental shift: the product is not the code, but the environment in which agents produce code.
-A harness encompasses verification loops (tests, linters, CI), context control (documentation, rules), constraints (architecture rules, dependencies), and feedback systems (logs, metrics).
+The concept of Harness Engineering describes a fundamental shift: the code is not the product; rather, the environment in which agents produce code is the product.
+A harness comprises verification loops (tests, linters, CI), context management (documentation, rules), constraints (architecture rules, dependencies), and feedback systems (logs, metrics).

-OpenAI demonstrated the principle in practice: a team of three (later seven) engineers delivered a production system with around one million lines of code using Codex agents – every line written by agents, no manual code.
+OpenAI demonstrated the principle in practice: a team of three (later seven) engineers used Codex agents to deliver a production system with around one million lines of code – every line written by agents, no manual coding.
 The engineers designed the harness, not the code.

 For TYPO3 projects, a Minimum Viable Harness consists of: